Discrete field theory: symmetries and conservation laws: Examples

 for each pair of adjacent faces $f$ and $g$ such that $\partial f$ (respectively, $\partial g$) is oriented along (respectively, opposite to) the common edge $e$; see Figure~\ref{fig-grid} to the left.
-(The definition of $[\partial F](e)$ for boundary edges $e$ is not required for this subsection and is postponed until \S\ref{ssec-Electrodynamics}.) \end{definition}
+(The definition of $[\partial F](e)$ for boundary edges $e$ is not required for this subsection.) {} \end{definition}

 The following well-known existence and uniqueness result is straightforward.